cs50nestm/cs50labs/linearsearch/README.md

 1. Consider using a for loop, to iterate through the array.
 For instance: `for (int i = 0; i < size; i++)` could work to access each element in the array.
     1. If we find a match  `arr[i] == n` we `return true`
-2. Since we searched through till the end of the array, and didn't find a match,`return false`
+2. When the for loop complets, it means we searched through till the end of the array, and didn't find a match, so `return false`

 {% endspoiler %}